Ciclesonide (Oral Inhalation)

 • Pediatric: Orally inhaled corticosteroids may cause a reduction in growth velocity in pediatric patients (~1 cm per year [range: 0.3 to 1.8 cm per year] and related to dose and duration of exposure).
 To minimize the systemic effects of orally inhaled corticosteroids, each patient should be titrated to the lowest effective dose.
 Growth should be routinely monitored in pediatric patients.

 • Discontinuation of therapy: A gradual tapering of dose may be required prior to discontinuing therapy; there have been reports of systemic corticosteroid withdrawal symptoms (eg, joint/muscle pain, lassitude, depression) when withdrawing oral inhalation therapy.

 Pregnancy Risk Factor

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience headache, rhinitis, pharyngitis, sinus pain, common cold symptoms, joint pain, back pain, or painful extremities.
-Have patient report immediately to prescriber signs of infection, signs of adrenal gland problems (severe nausea, vomiting, severe dizziness, passing out, muscle weakness, severe fatigue, mood changes, lack of appetite, or weight loss), signs of Cushing’s disease (weight gain in upper back or abdomen; moon face; severe headache; or slow healing), difficulty breathing, wheezing, cough, severe loss of strength and energy, irritability, tremors, tachycardia, confusion, dizziness, sweating, thrush, angina, bone pain, or vision changes (HCAHPS).
+Have patient report immediately to prescriber signs of infection, signs of adrenal gland problems (severe nausea, vomiting, severe dizziness, passing out, muscle weakness, severe fatigue, mood changes, lack of appetite, or weight loss), signs of Cushing’s disease (weight gain in upper back or abdomen; moon face; severe headache; or slow healing), difficulty breathing, wheezing, cough, severe loss of strength and energy, irritability, tremors, tachycardia, confusion, dizziness, sweating, thrush, chest pain, bone pain, or vision changes (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.